 Imagine a coat that can sense the temperature and puff up for added insulation when it’s cold, and shrink layer thickness when it’s warm.
 This kind of futuristic-sounding clothing could soon be made possible by flexible sensors woven with fibers that expand and contract—work being done at the FDC today.
 The event opened the doors for our manufacturers to imagine what’s possible in exciting new technology areas.

 Now imagine – what if there were more of these “collision” spaces?
 And what if these spaces could “collide” with each other, bringing more technology exposure to more manufacturers across the nation?
 That’s what MEP Centers in the Northeast are making happen.

 On October 4, 2018, Mass MEP will again provide collision space for government, academia, the Manufacturing USA Institutes, MEP Centers, and manufacturers to create energy and transformation around more Manufacturing USA Institutes.

 Later this fall, NY MEP will host this same type of collision event around the Manufacturing USA Institutes in New York – the Advanced Integrated Photonics (AIM) Institute, the Reducing EMbodied-Energy And Decreasing Emissions (REMADE) Institute, and the Rapid Advancement in Process Intensification Deployment (RAPID) Institute.
 Since NY MEP has connections to multiple other Manufacturing USA Institutes outside the state, manufacturers will have the opportunity to interact with them as well.

 The ability of the MEP National Network to create, enable, and connect these collision opportunities is unique.
-No other organization, public or private, has the capability to bring more advanced manufacturing technology and resources collectively to the manufacturers of the USA. for information about collision opportunities in your region.
+No other organization, public or private, has the capability to bring more advanced manufacturing technology and resources collectively to the manufacturers of the USA.
+Connect with your local MEP National Network Center for information about collision opportunities in your region.